dapangmao/minitwit/README.md

 ---

 [Flask](https://github.com/mitsuhiko/flask) is a light-weight web framework for Python, which is well documented and clearly written.
 Its Github depository provides a few examples, which includes [minitwit](https://github.com/mitsuhiko/flask/tree/master/examples/minitwit).
 The `minittwit` website enjoys a few basic features of social network such as following, login/logout.
+The demo site on GAE is [http://minitwit-123.appspot.com/public](http://minitwit-123.appspot.com/public).

 [Google App Engine](https://appengine.google.com/) or GAE is a major public clouder service besides Amazon EC2.